-Definition: "Mineral working" shall be defined as an operation consisting of one or more of the following activities: the digging for, excavation, and removal of quarry materials (i.e., quarrying) (may involve blasting), the removal of quarry materials previously excavated, the removal of quarry materials previously deposited on site, the stockpiling of quarry materials, the processing of quarry materials (e.g., crushing, screening, washing), the production of civil construction materials which use quarry materials in their natural form (e.g., asphalt, concrete), the re-processing of quarry materials including from reclaimed civil construction materials (e.g., reclaimed asphalt, concrete), the production of soil by blending organic materials with quarry materials, or the treatment or remediation of soil.
+Definition: Mineral working means an operation consisting of one or more of the following activities: the digging for, excavation, and removal of quarry materials (i.e., quarrying) (may involve blasting), the removal of quarry materials previously excavated, the removal of quarry materials previously deposited on site, the stockpiling of quarry materials, the processing of quarry materials (e.g., crushing, screening, washing), the production of civil construction materials which use quarry materials in their natural form (e.g., asphalt, concrete), the re-processing of quarry materials including from reclaimed civil construction materials (e.g., reclaimed asphalt, concrete), the production of soil by blending organic materials with quarry materials, or the treatment or remediation of soil.
 "Quarry material" for the purpose of interpreting the definition of mineral working is as defined in the provincial Quarry Materials Act, 1998.
 Mineral working does not include mining but may include mineral exploration (development) as a secondary activity.
 Mineral working does not include the excavation and removal of quarry materials as a by-product of an approved development.

-- 1) For approved developments where the extraction of quarry materials is occurring or may be expected occur, the Town shall send a copy of the development permit to the Mineral Lands Division.
-(Note that quarry materials include but are not limited to aggregate, fill, rock, stone, gravel, sand, clay, borrow material, topsoil, overburden, subsoil, peat). - 2) Quarry materials produced as a by-product of an approved development may be removed from the development site provided that royalties are paid to the province as required by the Quarry Materials Act, 1998.
+- 1) For approved developments where the extraction of quarry materials is occurring or may be expected to occur, the Town shall send a copy of the development permit to the Mineral Lands Division. (quarry materials include but are not limited to aggregate, fill, rock, stone, gravel, sand, clay, borrow material, topsoil, overburden, subsoil, peat).

+- 2) Quarry materials produced as a by-product of an approved development may be removed from the development site provided that royalties are paid to the province as required by the Quarry Materials Act, 1998.
 For example, site preparation to construct a building involves removing topsoil, overburden, and possibly rock from the footprint area; these materials may be retained or re-used on the development site (no royalties due) or removed from the site (royalties due).
-In order to ensure that royalties due the province are paid; it is necessary that the Department of Industry, Energy and Technology be made aware of approved developments where the removal of quarry materials is taking place or may take place. - 3) The environmental standards in the Mineral Regulations under the Mineral Act, 1990 shall apply. - 4) Council shall be satisfied that the mineral working areas shall not create a nuisance -and shall not adversely affect the amenity of the specified development or natural feature, no mineral working shall be located closer than the minimum distances set out below to the specified development or natural feature by implementing the following buffers:
+In order to ensure that royalties due the province are paid; it is necessary that the Department of Industry, Energy and Technology be made aware of approved developments where the removal of quarry materials is taking place or may take place. - 3) The environmental standards in the Mineral Regulations under the Mineral Act, 1999 shall apply. - 4) Council shall be satisfied that the mineral working areas shall not create a nuisance -and shall not adversely affect the amenity of the specified development or natural feature.
+Where the municipal authority is satisfied that the mineral working shall not adversely affect the specified adjacent use or natural feature, mineral working may be permitted closer than the minimum separation distance or buffer shown on the Table below.
+By allowing the municipality to waive pre-set separation distances where it is satisfied there shall be no adverse effect provides for greater flexibility in selecting sites where mineral workings may be permitted.
+Where mineral workings are proposed within a specified distance of a specified adjacent use or natural feature that may be adversely affected by the mineral workings, special conditions should be applied to mitigate, reduce, limit, or eliminate the anticipated negative effects.

-Minimum Buffer Distance of Pit and Quarry Workings (m=metres)
+Minimum Buffer Distance of Pit and Quarry Workings

-5. From existing or proposed Residential Development:

-- where no blasting is involved 300 m

-- where blasting is involved 1000 m

-6. From any other developed area or area likely to be developed during the life of the pit or quarry working.....150 m

-- From a Public highway or street.....50 m

-- From a Protected Road.....90 m

-- From a Waterbody or watercourse.....50 m
+- 5) From existing or proposed Residential Development: - where no blasting is involved 300 metres - where blasting is involved 1000 metres - 6) From any other developed area or area likely to be developed during the life of the pit or quarry working.....150 metres - From a Public highway or street.....50 metres - From a Protected Road.....90 metres - From a Waterbody or watercourse.....50 metres